naclsn/YAL/README.md

 YAL only supports so many commands, as of right now:

-1. `"c-kwa"`: if YAL know this term he will return its translation (from _weeb_ to _humain_) else he will ask in its turn what this is so you can make it learn.
+1. `"c-kwa"`: if YAL know this term he will return its translation (from _weeb_ to _humain_) else he will ask in its turn what this is so it can learn.
 0. `"c-ou"`: YAL goes through the pain of looking-up MAL for an anime name you provided, then it sends a link.
-If this is not what you where looking for, you can anser `"non"` to get 5 other names.
+If this is not what you where looking for, you can answer negatively to get 5 other names.